txt/fss18/web/docs/proj/ProjectIdeas.md

 # Potential Ideas For Class Projects

-**NOTE: For full credits, you MUST demonstrate you methods effectiveness in one or more of the      fifteen categories from this [checklist](https://txt.github.io/fss18/lectures/baselines/#but-what-is-a-good-baseline)**
+**NOTE: For full credits, you MUST demonstrate you methods' effectiveness in one or more of the      fifteen categories from this [checklist](https://txt.github.io/fss18/lectures/baselines/#but-what-is-a-good-baseline)**

 ## Anomaly Detection
  + If the performance is not what you'd expect, then that is an anomaly.